 Creating a reliable record for joint operations, and creating records with multiple "simultaneous" signatures, require the adoption of fair exchange protocols to guarantee that the operation is completed (e.g. data are transferred) if and only if all the involved parties sign the record and the record is included in the ledger.
-An extensive survey of fair exchange protocols can be found in [43].
+A range of available fair exchange protocols is illustrated in Section 4.
 Ideally, the protocol should not involve centralised nodes such as TTP, but the existing approaches of this kind, based on multiparty computations, currently do not scale to the volume of data expected in the scenarios of interest.
 There are, however, protocols with offline TTP, that involve the trusted third party only in case of malfunctioning (like lost or corrupted messages) or protocol violations.
-As of today, we regard such protocols as the most promising.
+As of today, we regard such protocols as the most promising, see Section 4 for more details.